Nilrudra1999/Nilrudra1999/README.md

 I'm [Nilrudra](https://www.linkedin.com/in/nmukhopadhyay/), a Seneca Polytechnic Graduate in Computer Programming and Analysis.

 I enjoy working on Machine Learning powered technologies like Computer Vision, Natural Language Processing, and Predictive Analytics.
-As well as Automation technologies like PLC programming, and CAD/CAM with G-Code.
+As well as implementing trained models into production-ready applications/full-stack systems.

 My current projects have incorporated some or all of the following features: